-If the patient apologizes, acknowledge the behavior as a result of the stroke.
+If the person apologizes, acknowledge the behavior as a result of the stroke.

 A person may feel depressed after having a stroke.
 This may be due to brain damage.
 Changes in body image and grieving for lost skills, such as speech or freedom of movement, may also cause depression.

-Keep the person active.
-Play games, watch TV, or listen to music together.
+Help the person stay active.
+Play games, watch TV, take a walk, or listen to music together.

 Ask friends to visit if the person is willing to see them.

-Do not discount depression by telling the patient to “cheer up.”
+Don't discount depression by telling the person to “cheer up.”

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR